RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 two additional optimizations applied.
 Both of these optimizations involved reducing the number of unnecessary FHE operations.
-I think that given how computationally expensive these operations are, it only makes sense to optimize for this (and to for example ignore any suboptimal memory usage, etc.).
+I think that given how computationally expensive these operations are, it only makes sense to optimize for this (and to for example ignore any suboptimal memory usage of our PME, etc.).

 The first optimization involved delaying execution of FHE operations to _after_ generation of all the possible execution paths that have to be considered.
 This